 - Date (e.g. Wednesday 21st June 2010).

 - Weather (e.g. cloudy).

-- Season (e.g Autumn).
+- Season (e.g. Autumn).

 - Habitat (e.g. woodland).

 - 2. Make a list on a different page of all the different types of animals and plants that you see.
 Each type of animal or plant is called a species.
 Where do you see the animals?
 What are they doing?

-- 3. You might see something unusual, like a Smooth Newt in a pond.
+- 3. You might see something unusual, such as a rare bird like a Peregrine Falcon.
 Write about it, draw it or take a photo.
-Stick your photos into your Diary.
+Stick your photos into your diary.

 - 4. Sometimes you might see an animal or a bird that you do not recognise.
-Make a drawing of it in your Diary or take a photograph.
+Make a drawing of it in your diary or take a photograph.
 Then you can identify it with a field guide when you get back to class.
-Make a note of the different colours and patterns, and write about where you saw it and what it was doing.
+Make a note of different colours, patterns and write about where you saw it and what it was doing.